MishraShardendu22/Important-Information/Packages.md

 ## npm i zod
 ### Zod is a TypeScript-first schema declaration and validation library.
 It allows you to define schemas for your data and automatically perform validation and type inference based on those schemas.

+# 15. Resend Email:
+## npm i resend
+### Resend API provides features like customizable email templates, user management, and simplified email delivery, typically used in applications that require programmatic email sending.

 # Single command to install all:
-## npm install express axios mongoose nodemon prettier dotenv cookie-parser cors mongoose-aggregate-paginate-v2 bcrypt bcryptjs jsonwebtoken multer cloudinary nodemailer react-hot-toast zod
+## npm install express axios mongoose nodemon prettier dotenv cookie-parser cors mongoose-aggregate-paginate-v2 bcrypt bcryptjs jsonwebtoken multer cloudinary nodemailer react-hot-toast zod resend